Best Practices and Issues that Arise in DCF Models

 - links – cross-references should be provided between the different worksheets within the spreadsheet; and

-For more complex models, a user guide to the model should be included that sets out:
+For more complex models, a user guide to the model should be included, which sets out:

 - the structure of the model;